Elland Rail Station and Access Package

 According to the ‘Capital Spending and Project Approvals’ report presented to a meeting of the West Yorkshire & York Investment Committee held on the 16 June 2017 under 2.6 'Elland Station (Calder Valley Line) (Activity 2 Case Paper)', it states… “The scheme also incorporates bus infrastructure to enable bus-rail interchange at the station” What has happened to this proposed bus infrastructure and why isn’t this now included?

-michael bradley asked over 5 years ago
+michael bradley asked about 6 years ago

 As shown on the recently presented proposals, a new bus stop on Lowfields Way is proposed to provide bus interchange at the station.
 During the recent public engagement exercise feedback was received regarding the potential to make better use of existing bus stops in the immediate area, particularly along the Elland Riorges Link roundabout.
 This feedback, along with other comments on bus services between the proposed station and Elland town centre, will help to inform the next design stage.